Telephono

 Telephono is the debut studio album by the indie rock band Spoon.
 It was released on April 23, 1996, by Matador, then re-released in a two-disc package with the Soft Effects EP in 2006 by Merge Records.
+The album was produced by John Croslin, who had been one of the leaders of Austin's the Reivers, recording in Croslin's garage studio on a budget of $3,000.

 "Idiot Driver" had previously appeared in an "alternate mix" form on the Peek-A-Boo Records November 1995 compilation album Bicycle Rodeo.

 Reception

-The album was produced by John Croslin, who had been one of the leaders of Austin's the Reivers, recording in Croslin's garage studio on a budget of $3,000.
-It drew mainly positive critical attention, and in particular many comparisons to the Pixies.
-The album sold only a few thousand copies.
+The album drew mainly positive critical attention, and in particular many comparisons to the Pixies.
+Texas Monthly called it "a snarling, devious suite of ultra-catchy songs that are simultaneously vivid and opaque."

+Initially, Telephono sold only a few thousand copies on LP, but later interest prompted a CD reissue.